Nonparametric inference for continuous-time event counting and link-based dynamic network models: Introduction

 Modeling and analyzing dynamic random networks is challenging as networks can have a multitude of different topological properties.
-Such topological properties are measured by various quantities, including the flow through the network, the degree distribution, centrality, the existence of hubs, sparsity etc. Time-varying or dynamic random networks appear quite naturally, even though the dynamic aspect significantly adds to the complexity of modeling and analyzing the networks.
-Early work on networks involving temporal structures can already be found in Katz and Proctor (1959), who consider a discrete time Markov process for friendships (links).
-Other relevant literature using discrete time settings include work on dynamic exponential random graph models (Sarkar and Moore, 2006, Sarkar et al., 2007, Guo et al., 2007, Ahmed and Xing, 2009, Hanneke, Fu and Xing, 2010, Krivitsky, 2012, Krivitsky and Handcock, 2014), dynamic infinite relational models (Ishiguro et al. 2010), dynamic block models (Ho et al. 2011, Xing et al., 2014, Xu and Hero, 2014, Xu, 2015), dynamic nodal states models (Kolar and Xing, 2009, Kolar et al., 2010), various dynamic latent features model (Foulds et al, 2011), dynamic multi-group membership models (Kim and Leskovec, 2013), dynamic latent space models (Durante and Dunsen, 2014, Sewell and Chen, 2015), and dynamic Gaussian graphical models (Zhou et al, 2008, Kolar and Xing, 2012).
+In the literature such topological properties are measured by various quantities, including the flow through the network, the degree distribution, centrality, the existence of hubs, sparsity etc. Time-varying or dynamic random networks appear quite naturally, even though the dynamic aspect significantly adds to the complexity of modeling and analyzing the networks.
+Early work on networks involving temporal structures can already be found in \cite{Katz:Proctor1959}, who consider a discrete time Markov process for friendships (links).
+Other relevant literature using discrete time settings include work on dynamic exponential random graph models \cite{Sarakr:Moore2006,Sarkar2007,Guo2007,AhmedXing2009,Hanneke2010,Krivitsky2012,Krivitsky:Handcock2014}, dynamic infinite relational models \cite{Ishiguro2010}, dynamic block models \cite{Ho2011,Xing2012,Xu:Hero2014,Xu2015}, dynamic nodal states models \cite{Kolar:Xing2009,Kolaretal2010}, various dynamic latent features model \cite{Foulds2011}, dynamic multi-group membership models \cite{Kim:Lescovec2013}, dynamic latent space models \cite{Durante2014,Sewell:Chen2015}, and dynamic Gaussian graphical models \cite{Zhou2008,Kolar:Xing2012}.
 Also time-continuous models have been discussed in the literature.
-They include link-based continuous-time Markov processes (Wassermann, 1980, Leenders, 1995, Lee and Priebe, 2011), actor-based continuous-time Markov processes (Snijders, 1996, 2001, Snijders et al. 2010), and also models based on counting processes as in Perry and Wolfe (2013), who are considering the modeling of network interaction data and Butts (2008), who applies such a model to radio communication data.
-Link Prediction, a problem related to the analysis of dynamic networks, received quite some attention in the computer science literature (e.g. see Liben-Nowell and Kleinberg, 2007, or Backstrom and Leskovec, 2011).
+They include link-based continuous-time Markov processes \cite{Wasserman1980,Leenders1995,Lee:Priebe2011}, actor-based continuous-time Markov processes \cite{Snijders1996,Snijders2001,Snijders2010}, and also models based on counting processes as in \cite{Perry:2013}, who are considering the modeling of network interaction data, and \cite{Butts:2008}, who applies such a model to radio communication data.
+Link Prediction, a problem related to the analysis of dynamic networks, received quite some attention in the computer science literature (e.g. see \cite{Liben-Nowell:Kleinberg2007,Backstrom:Leskovec2011}).